One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 - Technological changes caused your lucrative career to be less or not lucrative any more

 When you create some wealth machines, you are creating duplication of your human capital’s earning power.
-It is as if you are creating a few robot version of yourself.
+It is as if you are creating a few robot versions of yourself.

 The more you address or answer the questions above.

-There are not just one type of wealth machines.
+There is not just one type of wealth machine.

-Each wealth machines will have their unique characteristics.
+Each wealth machine will have its unique characteristics.
 These characteristics are explained in the legend.

-For the same financial instrument, there are different wealth machines, or way to build wealth.
+For the same financial instrument, there are different wealth machines or ways to build wealth.
 For example, if we talk about stocks, you could do active trading, you could do stock investing.
-If you aggregate stocks buy holding a basket, you can carry them in a passive portfolio.
+If you aggregate stocks by holding a basket, you can carry them in a passive portfolio.